microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 * Undoing a change that has been sequenced but is not yet out of the collaboration window.
 * Undoing a change that is out of the collaboration window.

-Generally speaking we strive for the following design goals:
-* Allow applications not to incur computational costs for features they do not wish to use.
-* For features that are used more rarely, prefer pay-as-you-go computational cost as opposed to a ubiquitous overhead (e.g., if a client want to use the feature then we prefer for that client to bear more of the computational cost as opposed to having peers bear it).
+While this is a lot of factors to consider, there really are only two central questions to consider:
+1. What possible undo semantics could we and should we support?
+2. How abstract or concrete should the representation of undo change be at the time of broadcast by the issuing client?

+## Undo Semantics

-## Undo Semantics: Retroactive Undo vs. Patch Undo
+### Possible Semantics: Rewind vs. Retroactive vs. Patch

 Before we describe the technical choices associated with undo, we should clarify the net effect we expect undo operations to have.
-In other words, we need to define the semantics of undo in a collaborative system.
+In other words, we need to define the possible semantics of undo in a collaborative system.

 Due to the collaborative nature of the system in which we operate, it's possible for some interim changes to occur between the change to be undone and the tip of the document history